joseconti/WangGuard/readme.txt

 == Changelog ==

+= 1.5.7 - 3 Jul 2013 =

+- Minor tweaks in registration Form
+-
+-

+= 1.5.6 - 25 Jun 2013 =

+- Added ability to open/visit BuddyPress users profiles in WangGuard Users Screen.
+- Fixed some Notices.
+- Added JS version for future updates.
+- Added CSS version for future updates.
+- Moved JS files and CSS files to their own directory

 = 1.5.5 - 11 Jun 2013 =

 - Added ability to open/visit subsites in WangGuard Users Screen (Only WordPress Multisite with or without BP).